Providing digital solutions to improve the workflow of dental technicians

 Dental Business Strategy

-As digital technology is progressing in the dental technician scene, an increasing number of dental laboratories are installing digital systems consisting of CAD/CAM software and milling machines replacing conventional casting methods.
-Also, in recent years, as new materials for dental prosthetics have appeared, such as zirconia, composite resins and glass ceramics, there has been an accelerated increase in installation of digital systems for efficient performance of these processes.
+As technology continues to revolutionize the dental field, an increasing number of dental laboratories are installing digital systems consisting of CAD/CAM software and milling machines to replace conventional casting methods.
+New materials for dental prosthetics have also appeared, such as zirconia, composite resins and glass ceramics, and there has been an accelerated increase in the installation of digital systems for efficient processing of these materials.

-On the other hand, manufacturers who provides systems like these tend to sell closed systems comprising sets of scanners to capture the contours of the tooth, CAD/CAM software, milling machines and specific materials, etc., and this was forming a barrier to the installation of digital systems for dental laboratories with concerns regarding large initial investment and low degree of freedom in choosing the material supplier they prefer for dental clinics and patients.
+Manufacturers who provide systems like these often sell closed systems comprised of sets of scanners to capture the contours of the tooth, CAD/CAM software, milling machines and proprietary materials which created a barrier to the installation of digital systems for dental laboratories concerned with a large initial investment and the low degree of freedom in choosing the materials they preferred to provide to dental clinics and patients.

-Within this market environment, Roland DG launched the DWX series dental milling machines in 2010 to apply its technologies related to 3D milling, cultivated over quarter of a century and entered the market with the DWX series.
-The DWX series at once improved Roland DG's presence in the market and were highly regarded for their desktop size, user-friendliness, open-architecture for use in combination with popular CAD/CAM software and scanners, and affordable price.
-Today, Roland DG’s DWX series is widely adopted in dental laboratories around the world, and is contributing to streamlining the workflow of dental prosthesis production.
+Within this market environment, Roland DG launched the dental milling machines in 2010 to apply its 3D milling technologies cultivated over a quarter of a century.
+The milling machines at once established Roland DG’s presence in the market and was highly regarded for its desktop size, user-friendliness, open-architecture for use in combination with popular CAD/CAM software and scanners, and affordable price.
+Today, the dental milling machines is widely adopted in dental laboratories around the world, and is contributing to streamlining the workflow of dental prosthesis production.

-As it works toward future business expansion, Roland DG is promoting activities with the mid-term targets “strengthening the ability to support new dental materials”, “acceleration of global expansion”, and “developing high value-added solution for the dental industry”.
-In the dental market, the market condition can change triggered by the development and appearance of new materials, and the most important issue for Roland DG is to strengthen its ability to support new materials.
-We continue to pay close attention to the market trend to ascertain the trends of material manufacturers and the needs of patients and dental clinics, and strengthen our research and development capabilities in order to be able to propose optimal processing methods as quickly as possible.
-Meanwhile, in general dental laboratories, much prosthetic production work is carried out manually at present, and it is obvious that there are more fields where Roland DG’s digital solutions can be applied in improving the workflow and increasing the added value of the work.
-We are committed to developing and providing optimal digital solutions for further growth of the dental laboratories.
+As it works toward future business expansion, DGSHAPE is promoting activities to reach the mid-term objectives of “strengthening the ability to support new dental materials,” “acceleration of global expansion,” and “developing high value-added solution for the dental industry.”
+In the dental market, an important requirement for DGSHAPE is to support new materials.
+We therefore pay close attention to the new product offerings of material manufacturers and the needs of patients and dental clinics in order to offer optimal processing methods as quickly as possible.
+Meanwhile, in dental laboratories, much prosthetic production work is still carried out manually and it is obvious that there are more opportunities where DGSHAPE’s digital solutions can improve the workflow and add value.
+We are committed to developing and providing optimal digital solutions for further growth in the dental industry.